Swikar-2468/Learning-Data-Visualization-using-Power-BI/README.md

 # Learning-Data-Visualization-using-Power-BI
-This is a learning repository consisting of use of different functionalities of Power BI.
+This is a learning repository consisting variety of different functionalities of Power BI.